-Issues/Barriers Identified Recommendations Comments/ADA Requirements 5.
-Pedestrian Rail Crossings i.
-Detectable Warning Surface (DWS) is 24 inches wide, which complies with ADA Standards and PROWAG, but not with DIB-82-06 4.3.14 Provide DWS as required to comply with applicable standards.
+Issues/Barriers Identified Recommendations Comments/ADA Re 5.
+Pedestrian Rail Crossings complies with ADA Standards and PROWAG, but not with DIB- Provide DWS as required to comply with applicable standards.
 PROWAG R208 Detectable Warning Surfaces R208.1 Where Required.
-Detectable warning surfaces complying with R305 shall be provided at the following locations on pedestrian access routes and at transit stops: 1.
-Curb ramps and blended transitions at pedestrian street crossings; 2.
-Pedestrian refuge islands; 3.
-Pedestrian refuge islands; 4.
-Boarding platforms at transit stops for buses and rail vehicles where the edges of the boarding platform are not protected by screens or guards; and 5.
-Boarding and alighting areas at sidewalk or street level transit stops for rail vehicles where the side of the boarding and alighting areas facing the rail vehicles is not protected by screens or guards.
+Detectable warning surfaces complying with R305 stafolowing locations on pedestrian access routes and at transit stops: Curb ramps and blended transitions at pedestrian street crossings; Pedestrian refuge islands; Pedestrian at-grade rail crossings not located within a street or highway; Boarding platforms at transit stops for buses and rail vehicles where the platform are not protected by screens or guards; and Boarding and alighting areas at sidewalk or street level transit stops for r side of the boarding and alighting areas facing the rail vehicles is not protected travel.
 R305.1.4 Size.
-Detectable warning surfaces shall extend 610 mm (2.0 ft) minimum in the direction of pedestriat travel.
+Detectable warning surfaces shall extend 610 travel.
 R305.2.5 Pedestrian At-Grade Rail Crossings.
-At pedestrian at-grade rail crossings not located within a street or highway, detectable warning surfaces shall be placed on each side of the rail crossing.
-The edge of the detectable warning surface nearest the rail crossing shall be 1.8 m (6.0 ft) minimum and 4.6 m (15.0 ft) maximum from the centerline of the nearest rail.
-Where pedestrian gates are provided, detectable warning surfaces shall be placed on the side of the gates opposite the rail.
-Per DIB-82-06 4.3.14: Detectable Warning Surface - Detectable warning surfaces shall extend 3 feet in the direction of pedestrian travel.
-24 inches wide DWS is acceptable per PROWAG R305.1.4 Size, Detectable warning surfaces shall extend 610 mm (2.0 ft) minimum in the direction of pedestrian travel. ii.
-Clear space at gates on push side (North crossing- at all gates, South crossing- at one gate) is less than 48 inches.
-Clear space to be provided to allow ADA compliant access to gates when the arm is down. front approach, push side
+At pedestrian at-gravel.
+R305.2.5 Pedestrian At-Grade Rail Crossings.
+At pedestrian at-gravel.
+Per DIB-82-06 4.3.14: Detectable warning surfaces shall be placed on trail.
+Per DIB-82-06 4.3.14: Detectable Warning Surface - Detectable direction of pedestrian travel.
+24 inches wide DWS is acceptable. <text></text> Clear space to be provided to allow ADA compliant access to gates when the arm is down. warning surfaces shall extend 610 mm (2.0 ft) minimum in th lequirements ay; he edges of the boarding or rail vehicles where the ected by screens or guards.